MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 #### V4

 In V4, this has been simplified somewhat.
 Given a route, you can instantiate a new `MPDirectionsRenderer`, and set the route using `setRoute()`.
 Use the `MPDirectionsRenderer` object to navigate through the route (next/previous leg) as well as configure the animation and styling of the route on the map.
-By default the route polyline is animated and repeating, but this is customisable on the `MPDirectionsRenderer` instance.
+By default the route is animated and repeating, but this is customisable on the `MPDirectionsRenderer` instance.

 ```java
 MPDirectionsRenderer renderer = new MPDirectionsRenderer(mMapControl);